n2k/dockpeek/README.md

 ### Basic Setup (Recommended)

-The easiest way to get started with Dockpeek:
+The easiest way to get started with dockpeek:

 ```yaml
 services: